ambijat/twitter-data-analytics/README.md

 # twitteranalytics
-to make a best out of twitter data the jupyter notebook coding in python is provided.
+The social media micro-blogging can be used to draw many inferences that are useful for students of international relations and political geography.
+Here the code is provided to make the best out of twitter data and use it for social media analytics.